jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 But every time we have a problem, we pull out an object.
 We make a new object.
 We make a new class.
 We make a new instantiation of something.
-And and this makes our programs more about themselves again, and less about the information.
+And this makes our programs more about themselves again, and less about the information.
 Programs are more increasingly about code, and decreasingly about data.
 And I think that is a mistake.

 [Time 0:16:04]